 Step 0: Start a Website on WordPress

 If you don’t already have a WordPress website, you’ll need to create one in order to start an online shop with Shopify.
-WordPress is the most popular website builder in the world, it’s the best platform to start a website.
+WordPress is the most popular content management system.
+It’s the best platform to start a website, online store, or blog.
 It comes with a number of built-in features that’ll help you easily build a website without having to know anything about code.

 Next, you’ll need to choose a website host.
 A web host is a business that provides the technologies and services a website needs to be viewed on the internet.
 It’s where your website files are stored.
 In other words, if your domain name is your address; your web hosting is your house.

 We recommend using Bluehost to set up your online store.
 Bluehost is one of the best website hosting services available and they offer 1-click WordPress installation so you can create your eCommerce store super fast.

 We’ve negotiated a deal with Bluehost to offer our users a free domain name, free SSL, and over 70% off on WordPress hosting.
 Check complete details on our Bluehost Coupon page.